Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

-In this section, we derive Euclidean wormhole partition functions and correlation function from constraints in the chord space (\ref{eq:pair DSSYK Hamiltonians 1 particle}).
+In this section, we {{define}} Euclidean wormhole partition functions {{in the boundary theory}} and {{deduce a corresponding cylinder two-point}} correlation function {{by implementing}} constraints in the chord space (\ref{eq:pair DSSYK Hamiltonians 1 particle}).
 This essentially follows from connecting ETW branes in an appropriate way that changes the bulk topology, as seen in JT gravity \cite{Gao:2021uro} or sine dilaton gravity \cite{Blommaert:2025avl}.
+Our goal is to {{study}} these geometries from the boundary side, importantly, without making assumptions about generating a finite N completion of the DSSYK model through the ETH matrix model \cite{Jafferis:2022uhu,Jafferis:2022wez,Okuyama:2023yat}. {{However, we remark this section lacks a purely boundary interpretation of the wormhole partition functions since they are defined based on the corresponding bulk observable, translated in DSSYK terms.
+There are specific problems that need to be addressed to have a well-defined boundary interpretation of the wormhole observables in this section, which we elaborate on Sec. \ref{ssec:outlook}.}}

-Our goal is to construct these geometries from the boundary side, importantly, without making any assumptions about the ETH matrix model \cite{Jafferis:2022uhu,Jafferis:2022wez,Okuyama:2023yat}.
-Our results indicate that, even thought the DSSYK lives in a disk topology itself, the chord diagram Hamiltonians with constraints can be used to build Euclidean wormholes in the bulk side.
-We specifically derive the baby universe Hilbert space associated with multiboundary wormholes and study their perturbative stability.
+Our results indicate that, even thought the DSSYK lives in a disk topology itself, the chord diagram Hamiltonians with constraints can be used to build Euclidean wormholes in the bulk.
+We specifically derive the baby universe Hilbert space associated with multi-boundary wormholes and study their perturbative stability.
 We will find that this simple one-dimensional model has a one-dimensional baby universe Hilbert space; and that the Euclidean wormhole is stable.
 This means that it mimics specific properties in higher dimensions, which could help us understand them better in this explicitly solvable case.

-\paragraph{Outline} In Sec. \ref{ssec:partition functions wormholes} we derive the wormhole, trumpet and double trumpet partition functions from our boundary formulation of the ETW brane Hamiltonians.
-In Sec. \ref{ssec:two point Euclidean wormhole} we also deduce thermal two-point correlation functions in a cylinder amplitude from constraint quantization in two-sided two-point functions in the one-particle space of the DSSYK model.
-Later, in Sec. \ref{ssec:stability} we show that the Euclidean wormhole with matter correlators is perturbatively stable.
-Later, in Sec. \ref{ssec:baby universes} we derive the multiboundary partition functions in this system, and study the baby universe Hilbert space of the Euclidean wormholes.
-We show the Hilbert space is one dimensional.
+\paragraph{Outline} In Sec. \ref{ssec:partition functions wormholes} we derive the half-wormhole, trumpet and double trumpet partition functions from our boundary formulation of the ETW brane Hamiltonians.
+In Sec. \ref{ssec:two point Euclidean wormhole} we also deduce thermal two-point correlation functions in a cylinder topology from constraints in two-sided two-point functions in the one-particle space of the DSSYK model.
+Then, in Sec. \ref{ssec:stability} we show that the Euclidean wormhole with matter correlators is perturbatively stable.
+Later, in Sec. \ref{ssec:baby universes} we derive the multi-boundary partition functions in this system, and study the baby universe Hilbert space of the Euclidean wormholes.
+We show the Hilbert space is one-dimensional.